Biometric System Insights: Explanation of Security Features

 Facial Recognition Security

-Uses AI algorithms to map facial features.
-Frequently used in airport checkpoints and surveillance systems.
+Uses AI algorithms to analyze facial features.
+Common in airports and surveillance systems.

 Iris Scanner Technology